 As part of our whole school approach to RSE, the curriculum used to teach PSHE and specifically RSE will be available via our website.
 More detailed teaching materials are available on request.
-We will notify parents when specific Relationships and Sex Education will be taught in Years 9 and 11 by School Post.
+We will notify parents when specific Relationships and Sex Education will be taught via School Post.
 Parents will also be informed about this policy through School Post.
 This policy will be made available to parents on request and via the school website.